FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2019-05-04-SEO-for-indie-game-designers.md

 ---
-title:  "SEO for Indie Game Designers - Introduction to SEO"
+title:  "SEO for Indie Game Designers"
 date:   2019-05-04 10:18:00
 description: What is SEO and why aren't independent RPG designers talking about it?
 ---